crest-cassia/oacis/en/api.md

 ps.discard
 ```

-This method removes a ParameterSet in a clean way.
-When removing a ParameterSet, its sub-elements (runs and analyses) must be removed as well.
-This method removes these sub-elements safely canceling the remote jobs as well.
+Call `discard` method to remove a ParameterSet.
+This method automatically removes its sub-elements (i.e., runs and analysis) as well even if remote jobs are running on a remote host.

 Do not call `destroy` method, which is defined by Mongoid library but not suitable for removing an element in OACIS.